Having spent a few days celebrating, crying in a hotel lobby and visiting the doctors, I enjoyed being in Amsterdam.

 Right by the metro line 5 and 2 stop of dam square there’s a little place before the Argentinian restaurant, that I think is called Warm Bakker Dam.
 The staff are mid to late 20’s and have a Russian accent but they’re fab people that fed us well 😍

-8. Smoke or have a space/moon cake.
-Haha, up to your discretion.
-I hung around hash, weed and cake.
-I’d say hash is strong and you should be around seasoned consumers; cake hits you and seizes you for a while so if you’re completely new or light to any changes in your vision and hallucinations you’ll hate it; smoke, there are so many cool bars that I have info on that I could share if needed as I got the list from someone who tested quite a few.
+8. Each to their own but I’m telling you based on what I saw from weed, and space/moon cake.
+Entirely up to your own discretion.
+I hung around a few different people and I’d say that hash is strong and you should be around seasoned consumers; cake hits you and seizes you for a while so if you’re completely new or light to any changes in your vision and hallucinations you’ll hate it; smoke, there are so many cool bars that I have info on that I could share if needed as I got the list from someone who tested quite a few.
 I’d say I noticed the good coffee bars just attracted chilled, cheerful people that you could easily make friends with the table next door and even join them.
 I didn’t see many effects on this but remember to finish your joints before you get to the airport, it’s illegal in many other countries and I don’t want you to get caught then say ‘Hmmkiki said you do it if you want but didn’t warn me!’
 No hunny.

 It is possible to go and completely stay away from the substances but you’re likely to smell it constantly.
 Complaining wouldn’t be appropriate as a lot of residents do it as a part of their down time and it doesn’t seem fair to judge when there’s a culture difference.
 I mean hello, they have a regulated and protected red light district with undercover cops roaming through frequently.

 Have you been to Dam before?
 What are your thoughts?
-Is it somewhere you’d like to visiting or not?
+Is it somewhere you’d like to visit or not?